evennia/evennia/docs/source/Components/Exits.md

 *Exits* are in-game [Objects](./Objects.md) connecting other objects (usually [Rooms](./Rooms.md)) together.

-> Note that Exits are one-way objects, so in order for two rooms to be linked bi-directionally, there will need to be two exits.
+> Note that Exits are one-way objects, so in order for two Rooms to be linked bi-directionally, there will need to be two exits.

 An object named `north` or `in` might be exits, as well as `door`, `portal` or `jump out the window`.